schnell18/vCluster/kubernetes/labs/cassandra/README.md

 This project uses the [cassandra-driver][2].
 You may refer to the API documentation hosted at [datastax][3].

+## Cleanup

+When you finished this lab, you type command as follows to release the resources allocated to cassandra:

+    kubectl delete -f cassandra-statefulset.yaml
+    kubectl delete -f cassandra-service.yaml

 [1]: https://kubernetes.io/docs/tutorials/stateful-application/cassandra/
 [2]: https://pypi.org/project/cassandra-driver/
 [3]: https://docs.datastax.com/en/developer/python-driver/3.22/api/cassandra/cluster/